-Researchers are finding increasing evidence of healing properties in the herb, Turmeric, which is commonly used as a kitchen spice.
+Researchers are finding increasing evidence of healing properties in the herb, turmeric, commonly used as a kitchen spice.

-People who suffer from mental disorders tend to have greater inflammation and oxidative stress, which can affect all major organs in the body, including the brain.
+People who suffer from mental disorders tend to have more significant inflammation and oxidative stress, which can affect all major organs in the body, including the brain.

-This chronic inflammation tends to decrease the levels of neurotransmitters like serotonin and dopamine, leading to degeneration in certain areas of the brain.
+Chronic inflammation tends to decrease the levels of neurotransmitters like serotonin and dopamine, leading to degeneration in some regions of the brain.
 These neurotransmitters play an important role in mood regulation and behavior control.

 Turmeric has been found to have certain antioxidants and anti-inflammatory properties that help restore the levels of these chemicals in the brain and reduce the effects of oxidative stress.

-Thereby, helping protect the brain and manage symptoms of anxiety and depression.
-This herb is available in the form of capsules and taking this supplement regularly can help bring your anxiety down significantly.
+Thereby helping protect the brain and manage symptoms of anxiety and depression.
+This herb is available in the form of capsules, and taking this supplement can help bring your anxiety down significantly.

 Chamomile is an herb widely used in tea and known for its refreshing abilities.
-I’ve found this supplement is not only cost effective but can be consumed in the form of tea any number of times during the day and it really calms my anxiety.
+I’ve found this supplement is not only cost-effective but can be consumed in the form of tea any number of times during the day, and it calms my anxiety.

-According to a study from the University of Nottingham Medical School, consuming chamomile tea or taking chamomile supplements helps smooth muscle fibers and significantly relax blood vessels.
+The University of Nottingham Medical School found, consuming chamomile tea or taking chamomile supplements helps smooth muscle fibers and significantly relax blood vessels.

 GABA helps to calm the body and help you relax.

-Kava has been banned in European countries due to possible safety concerns of liver damage.
+Kava banned in European countries due to possible safety concerns of liver damage.
 I recommend talking to a doctor before taking kava.

-Clinically Ashwaganda has been shown to be very helpful in calming anxiety.
-The herb is part of the nightshade family and the medicinal part which is used is the root of the bush.
+Clinically Ashwagandha is beneficial in calming anxiety.
+The herb is part of the nightshade family, and the medicinal part which used is the root of the bush.

-This root has a strong “horse like” smell and has been popular in Ayurdevic medicine for millennia.
+This root has a strong “horse-like” smell and has been popular in Ayurvedic medicine for millennia.

-Ashwaganda has been used to treat anxiety, low energy and is considered an adaptogen which helps to balance our bodies to better adapt to stress.
+Ashwagandha has been used to treat anxiety, low energy, and is considered an adaptogen, which helps to balance our bodies to better adapt to stress.

-In 2012 a study of 64 individuals with diagnosed anxiety took either Ashwaganda or a placebo.
-The people taking Ashwaganda showed significantly lower anxiety levels and their cortisol (stress hormone) levels were decreased by 28%.
+In 2012 a study of 64 individuals with diagnosed anxiety took either Ashwagandha or a placebo.
+The people taking Ashwagandha showed significantly lower anxiety levels, and their cortisol (stress hormone) levels were decreased by 28%.

 This natural supplement for anxiety also helped with their insomnia and depression.

-Another herb that is a adaptogen has been used in Russian and Scandinavian countries for centuries.
+Another herb that is an adaptogen is used in Russian and Scandinavian countries for centuries.

-Lavender is an herb and the oil and flower are used to make medicine.
-Lavender is used to treat anxiety, depression, restlessness, insomnia, headache and pain.
+Lavender is an herb, and the oil and flower are used to make medicine.
+Lavender used for treating anxiety, depression, restlessness, insomnia, headache, and pain.

 One of the most used herb remedies in aromatherapy, smelling the essential oil is said to calm you and help with relaxation.